The MAC has reopened and we can’t wait to welcome you to our galleries, theatres and Cafe Bar.

 Please bring along your e-ticket on a smartphone or tablet.
 If you forget or do not have access to the technology, that’s not a problem.
 Our team member will check your booking reference on arrival.

-We are so grateful to everyone who have supported us over the years through donations, and at this difficult time, we are even more grateful.
+We are so grateful to everyone who has supported us over the years through donations, and at this difficult time, we are even more grateful.
 Your donations truly make a difference in these precarious times for the arts and entertainment industry.
 There are a few ways you can donate to the MAC, and in doing so, you’ll be helping us to get back on our feet and ensure the survival of the MAC and all the artists that work within it, in these trying times.

 The safety of our visitors and staff is our top priority during the COVID-19 pandemic and we are committed to following all advice and guidelines provided by government.
 We have also listened to what our customers want and need from their new MAC experience through ongoing surveys and we have implemented a number of changes:

 The MAC is following all advice issued by the NI Executive to remain compliant with our COVID-secure status.
 That means we are following the latest, up to date advice publicised via the NI Direct website along with other industry sources.
-We are enforcing the new Northern Ireland two household rule, to a maximum of six people per visit and will be asking at our Meet & Greet point to ensure we remain compliant.

 We have created a dedicated section on our website called ‘Keeping You Safe’ which you can access from our homepage or by clicking ‘Your Visit’.
 This new webpage will tell you all you need to know about how to keep safe during your visit to the MAC and show you what steps we’re taking text, illustration and video information.